jrwrigh/jameswright.xyz_source/content/post/deploy-hugo-academic-using-githubio/index.md

  1. It is free
  2. You can setup a custom domain name with it easily
- 3. It integrates well automated deployment
+ 3. It integrates well with automated deployment

 By default, GH Pages will suggest you use Jekyll for creating the website.
 I have nothing against using Jekyll to build a website, but the Hugo Academic theme is great for, well, academics and researchers.